Jayesh1024/zomatoDataWarehouse/brainstorm.md

-# Goals of the Warehouse

-## How data is generated?
+# How data is generated?

 ## Zomato High Level Entities
 - Customers